Bios

 (Personal video from Jorjana & Roger Kellaway, a gift to Pat)

-ETTORE STRATA
+ETTORE STRATTA

 In Memory (d.
 July 9th 2015)